Amy Doeun shares how reading the birth chart of your loved ones can change the way your family responds to and supports one another.

 While she is an earth sign and very practical she also is a deeply spiritual being.
 She may struggle with bad dreams and that if she does she needs to be able to share those dreams with you as her parent and safe person (up until that point we had felt that sharing her bad dreams would cause her to relive them and so discouraged her talking about them).

-The birth chart also said that when the environment in the home gets chaotic she may experience stomach pains.
+Some details of her birth chart also indicated that when the environment in the home gets chaotic she could experience stomach pains.
 In some ways she is a barometer of the family’s emotional health.

 The study of astrology is extremely complex.
 And I am by no means an expert, but I am thrilled to have found a tool that enables me to have a stronger grasp of some of the underlying energy patterns in my family.
 It has vastly contributed to my patience and ability to see my children as individuals that need to be nurtured.
 I also have more ideas about just how to nurture those individuals.